List of The Idolmaster characters: 315 Production

 The talent agency where the main cast of The Idolmaster SideM works.
 There are 49 idols in 315 Pro as of Growing Stars, and they are all male idols, as opposed to other talent agencies in the game series which have only female ones.
 The idols here are grouped into sixteen units and categorized into three archetypes: Physical, Intelligent, and Mental.

 All 315 Pro idols appear in the SideM games and in the SideM Mini anime.

 315 STARS

-315 STARS is a collective unit consisting of the 19 members of the six units focused on in the SideM anime: Jupiter, DRAMATIC STARS, Beit, S.E.M, High×Joker, and W.
+315 STARS is a collective unit consisting of the 19 members of the six units focused on in the SideM anime adaptation: Jupiter, DRAMATIC STARS, Beit, S.E.M, High×Joker, and W.

 DRAMATIC STARS

 The main unit of the SideM subseries, DRAMATIC STARS takes its name from the three unit members' vastly different backgrounds and the dramatic backstories that they each experience.